-Severe Weather Protocols are not currently active.
+Severe weather protocols are not currently active.

 Use the links below to find forecast information and year-round resources.
-Click here to see the current National Weather Service HeatRisk Map.
+Click here to see the current National Weather Service HeatRisk Map

 Families with Children: Call the Family Shelter Intake Line (206) 245-1026 to be connected with a shelter bed and a ride to that location.